syncfusion-content/blazor-docs/blazor/media-query/media-query-reusable.md

 {% endhighlight %}
 {% endtabs %}

-2. Inherit the `MainLayout` component in your razor pages to access the `activeBreakPoint` and run the application.

 If you are using .NET 8, configure the `@rendermode` in the `<body>` section of the **~/Components/App.razor** file, as shown below:

 ```html